Azurekuz/SuperStarcraftAgent354/README.md

 ## Task Distribution
 #### Week of November 4th
-- Orion:
+- Orion: Have the agent build structures
-- Desmond:
+- Desmond: Have the agent create Barracks' Units
-- Cobi:
+- Cobi: Get the agent to create SCV units
-- Eugene: Creating GitHub Repo and Wiki
+- Eugene: Creating GitHub Repo and Wiki, Getting SCVs units to gather resources